How to Hold a Great Strategic Planning Offsite Meeting

 Setting expectations at the beginning will create boundaries for engagement and give everyone permission to refocus the conversation if it starts to drift.
 In addition, setting expectations will improve productivity and provide those with different processing styles space to be at their best.

-6. include social time
+6. Include social time

 Focused meeting time is key to a successful offsite, but social time is almost as important.
 Be sure to build in time for leaders to interact without the pressure of a meeting.
 This kind of time is invaluable for creating a high-performing executive team.